cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 A security proof of CPace is found in {{AHH21}}.
 This proof covers all recommended cipher suites included in this document.
 In the following sections we describe how to protect CPace against several attack families, such as relay-, length extension- or side channel attacks.
 We also describe aspects to consider when deviating from recommended cipher suites.

+The security analysis in {{BGHJ24}} extends the analysis from {{AHH21}} and covers also the case that no pre-agreed sid is available and shows how a session id sid_output can be generated along with the protocol.

 ## Party identifiers and relay attacks {#sec-considerations-ids}

 If unique strings identifying the protocol partners are included either as part of the channel identifier CI, the session id sid or the associated data fields ADa, ADb, the ISK will provide implicit authentication also regarding the party identities.

 Incorporating party identifier strings is important for fending off relay attacks.
 Such attacks become relevant in a setting where several parties, say, A, B and C, share the same password PRS.
 An adversary might relay messages from a honest user A, who aims at interacting with user B, to a party C instead.
-If no party identifier strings are used, and B and C use the same PRS value, A might be establishing a common ISK key with C while assuming to interact with party B.
+If no party identifier strings are used, and B and C share the same PRS value, A might be establishing a common ISK key with C while assuming to interact with party B.
 Including and checking party identifiers can fend off such relay attacks.

+If both parties have both party identifiers (A,B) available already before starting the protocol, then (A,B) SHOULD be included in CI.
+Otherwise A SHOULD be included in ADa and
+B should be included in ADb.

 ## Network message encoding and hashing protocol transcripts